humdrum-tools/humdrum-documentation/guide/ch23/index.md

 ```
 > \| uniq -c \| sort -nr

-The output for the combined voices of Bach\'s two-part Invention No. 5
+The output for the combined voices of Bach's two-part Invention No. 5
 shows just seven patterns.
 The most characteristic patterns are the
 second one: `8r 16 16 8 8 4 4` and the fourth one:
 `8 16 16 8 8 4 4`.